nap2000/docs/server-admin-sms.rst

 SMS messages can create a new case and within that case you can converse with the original sender of the SMS.
 Currently this feature is only supported using the Vonage platform.
 Once you have a number Smap can be configured to use it.
 Details can be found here: :ref:`sms`.
+Documentation on how to use SMS messages as part of case managmement can be found here: :ref:`sms_case`.
 Requires Smap Server version 24.09+.

 Vonage